Licensing criteria for centre-based ECE services

 - Keep records about the safety checking of children’s workers they engage or employ.

 Responsibility for safety checking always rests with the employing or contracting organisation.
-This means services should exercise due diligence when relying on checks undertaken by others.
+This means centres/services should exercise due diligence when relying on checks undertaken by others.
 Things to consider include:

 - How long ago the safety check was done